bobgreenshields/rivers-of-blood/5e/spells/Sleep.md

 Undead and creatures immune to being [[charmed]] aren’t affected by this spell.

-**At Higher Levels.**_ When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d8 for each slot level above 1st.
+**At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, roll an additional 2d8 for each slot level above 1st.

-- (a pinch of fine sand, rose petals, or a cricket)
+M - a pinch of fine sand, rose petals, or a cricket